stegiopast/ClearFinder/README.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## Reference

+A pre-print of this tool is under review.

+## Contact

+Please open an issue if you encounter any issues/troubles.
+However, please go over the previous issues (including closed issues) before opening a new issue, as your same exact question might have been already answered previously.
+Thank you!